mpv-player/mpv/DOCS/man/vo.rst

         Color used to draw parts of the mpv window not covered by video.
         See ``--osd-color`` option how colors are defined.

+    ``smoothmotion``
+        Use frame interpolation to reduce stuttering caused by mismatches in video fps and display refresh rate (similar to MadVR's smoothmotion, thus the naming).

+    ``smoothmotion-threshold=<threshold>``
+        Mix threshold at which interpolation is skipped (default: 0.0 – never skip).

 ``opengl-hq``
     Same as ``opengl``, but with default settings for high quality rendering.